pybites/challenges/03/README.md

-## Code Challenge 03 - PyBites' blog  most used and redundant tags
+## Code Challenge 03 - PyBites blog tag analysis

 > This week, each one of you has a homework assignment ... - Tyler Durden (Fight club)

-### Given our RSS feed what are our 10 most used tags and which 3 are most similar (= redundant / should be merged)?
+### Given our RSS feed what tags does PyBites mostly use and which tags should be merged (based on similarity)?

 Example output: